Ravanahatha

-A ravanahatha (variant names: ravanhatta, rawanhattha, ravanastron, ravana hasta veena) is an ancient bowed, stringed instrument, used in India, Pakistan, Sri Lanka, and surrounding areas.
+A ravanahatha (variant names: ravanhatta, rawanhattha, ravanastron, ravana hasta veena) is an ancient bowed, stringed instrument, used in India, Sri Lanka, and surrounding areas.
 It has been suggested as an ancestor of the violin.

 Construction

 The ravanahatha's sound box may be a gourd, a halved coconut shell or hollowed-out cylinder of wood, with a membrane of stretched goat or other hide.
 A neck of wood or bamboo is attached, carrying between one and four or more peg-tuned strings of gut, hair or steel, strung over a bridge.
 Some examples may have several sympathetic strings.
 The bow is usually of horsehair; examples vary in length.

 History

 In Indian tradition, the ravanahatha is believed to have originated among the Hela people of Lanka during the time of the legendary king Ravana, after whom the instrument is supposedly named.
+The Hela people, however, had only settled in Sri Lanka around 500 BCE, and had not found any trace of an earlier civilization, only groups of tribals whom they called 'yakshas'.
 According to legend, Ravana used the ravanahatha in his devotions to the Hindu God Shiva.
 In the Hindu Ramayana epic, after the war between Rama and Ravana, Hanuman returned to North India with a ravanahatha.
 The ravanahatha is particularly popular among street musicians in Rajasthan, North India.

 Throughout the history of Medieval India, the kings were patrons of music; this helped in increased popularity of the ravanhatha among royal families.
 In Rajasthan and Gujarat, it was the first musical instrument to be learned by princes.
 The Sangit tradition of Rajasthan further helped in popularizing ravanhatta among women.

-Some sources claim that between the seventh and tenth centuries AD, Arab traders brought the ravanastron from India to the Near East, where it provided the basic model for the Arab rebab, and other early ancestors of the violin family.
+Some sources suggest that between the seventh and tenth centuries AD, Arab traders brought the ravanastron from India to the Near East, where it provided the basic model for the Arab rebab, and other early ancestors of the violin family.